tercen/data_clinic_guide/docs/01_data_cleaning.md

 >:warning: Microsoft Excel will use the comma `,` for decimals for users in some European regions (e.g., Germany, Netherlands).

+!!! note ""

+Microsoft Excel will use the comma `,` for decimals for users in some European regions (e.g., Germany, Netherlands).

 ## Missing values

 * Replace the missing value characters (e.g., `NA`, `NaN`, `n/a`) with empty values, i.e., remove them